stronnag/mwptools/README.md

 ## Platforms and OS

 The tools are designed to be portable and as far as possible platform and architecture agnostic.
-The suite is developed on Arch Linux and is tested on Ubuntu (latest and most recent LTS), Fedora (current), Debian (Buster, Sid) and FreeBSD (current release); building and running on any platform that supports (recent versions of):
+The suite is developed on Arch Linux and is tested on Debian (Buster, Sid), Ubuntu (latest and most recent LTS), Fedora (current)  and FreeBSD (current release). mwp also runs on MS Windows, but is less well tested.

+mwp should  build and running on any platform that supports (recent versions of):

  * gtk+3.0 (3.18 or later);
  * vala and gcc;